gitnik17/transly/README.md

 ## Transly

-Transly is a Python library for dealing transliteration.
+Transly is a Python library for dealing with transliteration.
 It currently supports Hindi to English and English to Hindi transliteration.
-All the pre-trained models can be found in their respective module, inside trained_models folder.
+All the pre-trained models can be found inside trained_models folder.
+New models can also be trained on custom data.

 ## Installation